Navigation

 … a survey of 400 companies with 100,000 employees each cited an average loss per company of $62.4 million per year because of inadequate communication to and between employees.
 Debra Hamilton asserted, in her article “Top Ten Email Blunders that Cost Companies Money,” that miscommunication cost even smaller companies of 100 employees an average of $420,000 per year.

-Bad Communication Costs Time and Money
+How Bad Communication Costs Your Team

 Improved communication skills are a great way to help any department to be more effective and productive.
 But, how do you know if your communications skills are subpar?
 No one wants to tell someone that they talk too much, write poorly, consistently miss the point, or send emails that are TL;DR. Eventually, people realize that they must ask the right questions to get to the bottom of what you’re trying to say.